Scarabol/rock-raiders-web/README.md

 - Auto switch from portrait to landscape mode in fullscreen
 - Refactor job system to allow multi-carry jobs for vehicles
 - Large Cat not usable to carry vehicles in Level 19
-- Lava not placed correctly at start in Level 19
 - Add surface type tooltips for map panel
 - Render last selected entity with rotating camera in radar panel